Morse-Code-over-IP/moip/README.md

 # CWCom Protocol
 A number of different approaches for CW over IP exist.
-An early implementation has been the CWCom protocol<ref>CWCom, John Samin (VK1EME): http://www.mrx.com.au/d_cwcom.htm</ref>, which has been the basis for Morse KOB<ref>Morse KOB, Less Kerr: http://kob.sdf.org/morsekob/</ref>
+An early implementation has been the CWCom protocol<ref>CWCom, : http://www.mrx.com.au/d_cwcom.htm</ref>, which has been the basis for Morse KOB<ref>Morse KOB, Less Kerr: http://kob.sdf.org/morsekob/</ref>
 <ref>Morse KOB 4.0, Less Kerr: https://sites.google.com/site/morsekob/</ref>,
  a ready-to-use software.